 The Yellowknife River bridge on the Ingraham Trail offers a great opportunity for catching lake trout and pike.
 The spot features a day use picnic site and a boat launch.
 You can also use the boat launch and cruise up the river.

-Pontoon Lake on the Ingraham Trail is shallow and weedy in certain places and is home to ducks, loons, terns, beavers, muskrats, and weasels.
+Pontoon Lake on the Ingraham Trail is shallow and weedy in certain places.
+It is home to ducks, loons, terns, beavers, muskrats, and weasels.

-Prelude Lake, about 29 km from Yellowknife on the Ingraham Trail, is the site of a major campground, with picnic sites, scenic trails, and a boat launch.
+Prelude Lake, about 29 km from Yellowknife on the Ingraham Trail.
+It is the site of a major campground, with picnic sites, scenic trails, and a boat launch.
 Anglers come to this lake in search of trout and pike due to its deep coldwater.

-Walsh Lake, about 10 km from Yellowknife and half an hour by boat from the Vee Lake boat launch, is a large, deep, wilderness lake which can turn dangerous with a shift in the wind.
+Walsh Lake is about 10 km from Yellowknife and a half an hour by boat from the Vee Lake boat launch.
+It is a large, deep, wilderness lake which can turn dangerous with a shift in the wind.
 Boaters will find pike and trout in these cold waters.